Toronto Logo Design Experts

 Our Branding and Logo Design Process

-To initiate all branding and logo design projects we start with a Discovery & Planning session to gather information and ask questions to learn about your audience, expectations, uses and goals.
-We will do a brand audit (if any existing branding exists), competitive analysis and review of your primary messaging.
-We’ll review possible creative directions for imagery, colour and fonts to make sure the direction we start with will be as on target as possible.
+To initiate all branding and logo design projects we start with a Discovery & Planning session.
+We'll gather information and ask questions to learn about your audience, expectations, uses and goals.
+And we'll do a brand audit (if any existing branding exists), competitive analysis and review of your primary messaging.
+We’ll present creative directions for imagery, colour and fonts to make sure the direction we start with will be as on target as possible.

 A Few Logo and Branding Rules